yoco-ws/cliquedit/README.md

 `count` - An integer used to determine how many items will be "printed" with the render method. cliquedit gets the items and stores them as a stack, and everytime the render method displays an item, it will pop it out of the stack.
 This means that if you have 10 items and pass a parameter of `count => 7`, there will be 3 more items left in the stack.
 This is useful because you can pass print the first 7 elements with a particular view, and the next 3 with a different view, somewhere else in the same page.
 If not specified, this method prints every item in the stack.

+`fullPagePath` - The path to the file that will be used when rendering links of each item.
+These rendered links are created with the `fullPagePath()` method of the Collection object.

+`pageAlias` - The name of the GET parameter used for the pagination of this collection.

 #####Example